VinCramer/UMLCreator/README.md

 # Program functions:
 - Launching a new project
-- Adding new classes
+- Adding new classes and interfaces
-- Moving classes
+- Moving classes and interfaces, as well as their API panes and inhreitance/implementation lines
 - Toggleable grid in the background
 - Ability to snap to aforementioned grid, even if the grid is not displayed
-- Removing classes
+- Removing classes and interface
-- Adding methods and variables to classes
+- Adding methods and variables to classes and interfaces
 - Editing aspects variables and methods in classes such as the visibility and if they are static
 - Updating display depending on the currently selected class or interface
 - Removing variables and methods added by the user